Ragudos/MyNotes/README.md

     - [x] Deletion of selection
     - [x] Cursor following viewport (scrolloff) when scrolling like in NeoVim
     - [x] line numbers
-    - [ ] Configurable Menu for preferences (with line number, cursor type, etc.)
     - [x] arrow keys to navigate texts
     - [ ] double clicking selects a word, then a line, then a paragraph.
     - [x] Tests for core data structures